rkulla/imgv/README.markdown

     C:\"Program Files"\imgv> imgv.exe <directory|image|remote image|movie>

-If you're using Windows, or if you want to move the data/ directory somewhere else, then create a new environment variable called IMGV_HOME with the value of the directory you installed imgv in.
+If you're using Windows, or if you want to move the data/ directory somewhere else, then create a new environment variable called IMGV_DATA with the value of the directory you installed imgv in.
 In linux this means opening your bash_profile (or the equivalent depending on your shell) and adding:

-    export IMGV_HOME="/path/to/imgv"
+    export IMGV_DATA="/path/to/imgv"

 If you're using MS-Windows and you unpacked imgv in C:\Program Files\imgv then search the internet for how to change environment variables in your particular version of windows, or do it the old fashoined way and edit autoexe.bat:

-    set IMGV_HOME=C:\Program Files\imgv
+    set IMGV_DATA=C:\Program Files\imgv

 On Windows you may need to reboot for changes to take affect.